 - If you prepared the slow cooker overnight and stored it in the refrigerator, add 1-1 ½ hour of extra cooking time.

 - Spray the insert with non-stick cooking spray to make clean up much easier and prevent staining.
+We like to fill this reusable cooking spray bottle with olive oil (not Extra-Virgin) or canola oil to make our own cooking spray.
 Check out these other cleaning tips here.

 - Never use your slow cooker to re-heat leftovers.
 It won’t get hot enough to bring your food to safe eating temperatures.